01Barthez/learn_DataStructure_C/README.md

-# Data Struvture in C language
+# Some Data Structure in C language

 In the university context, learning C language is a prerequisite for success in certain subjects such as INF131, INF231...
 To make up for this deficit, I'm going to learn complex data structures in C (Stack, File, Lists...).